Goreli/DKCPPDEV/apps/testdkutf/readme.md

 # TESTDKUTF.EXE

 This is a console application that executes a suite of unit tests to test functionality of the [../../libs/dkutf](../../libs/dkutf) unit test library.
-It can also be used as a boiler plate set of files for starting new unit test applications.
+It can also be used as a boilerplate set of source files for starting new unit test applications.

 ## Build Notes